Comparison

 - — Your client is the end-user, not your team.

-- — You want contracts, onboarding, and approvals tracked.
+- — You want contracts, invoices, onboarding, reports, and approvals tracked.

 - — You want to toggle features per client.